hopsoft/grand/README.md

 # Grand

-An Incremental File Archiver for MySQL
+An incremental file archiver for MySQL.

 Docs coming soon.

 ## TODOS
 * Write the README documentation
-* Add add support for multiple file creation strategies
+* Add support for archiving deletes
+* Generate report for tables that couldn't be archived
+* Generate report indicating which archive strategy was used for each table
 * Add parallelism